• Home

 Altered Drug Clearance

 ECMO use is associated with increased clearance of some drugs and decreased the clearance of others.
-Increased drug clearance can occur secondary to increased cardiac output, fluid resuscitation, and inotropic support.6 Decreased drug clearance is attributed to several factors including renal dysfunction, hypoperfusion,
+Increased drug clearance can occur secondary to increased cardiac output, fluid resuscitation, and inotropic support.6 Decreased drug clearance is attributed to several factors including renal dysfunction, hypoperfusion, and hypoxia.

 Specific Drug Examples